cerinaliu/cerinaliu/README.md

 - 👋 Hi, I’m @cerinaliu
 - 👀 I’m interested in python and SQL
-- 🌱 I’m currently learning Business analyst
+- 🌱 I’m currently learning Business Analyst
-- 📫 How to reach me zhenliu@brandeis.edu
+- 📫 Please reach me zhenliu@brandeis.edu

 <!---
 cerinaliu/cerinaliu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.